Budaun gangrape: Police quiz accused priest | Law-Order

 The priest, who is in his 50s, was immediately arrested and interrogated by a police team.

-Four teams were formed to nab the accused, Senior Superintendent of Police (SSP) Sankalp Sharma said.
+He said the priest is being questioned and further action will be taken in accordance with the information provided by him.

+Some more people are on police radar and they are also being questioned, the SSP said, adding that all the angles are being looked into and the case will be solved soon.

-He will be taken for a medical examination and produced before a local court for seeking remand, the police said.
+The priest will be taken for a medical examination and produced before a local court for seeking remand later in the day, the police said.

 The 50-year-old woman, who had gone to a temple, was found dead under mysterious circumstances on Sunday.
 Her family members accused the temple priest and his accomplices of raping and killing her.

-A case was registered against the accused and two of them were arrested on Tuesday night, while the priest was absconding for almost five days before he was held.
+A case was registered against the accused and two of them -- Vedram and Jaspal -- were arrested on Tuesday night.

-The incident triggered an opposition outcry and a comparison with Delhi's 2012 Nirbhaya case after the post-mortem report confirmed rape, a broken rib cage, a fractured leg and injuries in the private parts of the victim.
+The incident triggered an opposition outcry and a comparison with the 2012 Nirbhaya case in Delhi after the post-mortem report confirmed rape, a broken rib cage, a fractured leg and injuries in the victim's private parts.

-The incident took place on Sunday and the matter came to light that night itself when the priest and his accomplices took the body of the victim to her house, saying it was found in a dry well on the temple premises.
+The incident took place on Sunday and the matter came to light that night itself when the priest and his accomplices took the victim's body to her house, saying it was found in a dry well on the temple premises.

 The FIR was registered on Tuesday after an autopsy confirmed rape and the two accomplices of the priest were nabbed.